Immediate Temporary Changes to District Court Operations from March 17, 2020 to November 1, 2020

 • NO CIVIL JURY TRIAL will be set for a date prior to November 1, 2020.

-• Civil motions, infraction matters (the court will continue to accept written statements by mail and email), small claims matters, name change hearings, impound of vehicle or vessel and impound of animal hearings MUST be heard telephonically until after August 18, 2020.
+• Civil motions, infraction matters (the court will continue to accept written statements by mail and email), small claims matters, impound of vehicle or vessel and impound of animal hearings MUST be heard telephonically until after August 18, 2020.

 • The Court will consider ex parte motions or agreed orders filed by fax or email.
 Fees for ex parte presentation shall be waived.
 Orders entered ex parte shall be returned to parties via email if an email address is provided.

 • Full-order hearings on CIVIL PROTECTION ORDERS are presumed to be emergency civil matters.
 These matters must be conducted by telephone unless impossible.
-For more information on civil protection orders, please see section 6A of the court’s emergency order 20-05.
+For more information on civil protection orders, please see section 7 of the court’s emergency order 20-07.

 • For all hearings that take place telephonically, parties should contact the clerk for instructions on how to call in for the hearing.